- This event has passed.

 - The Tee Shop: On-demand t-shirt screenprinting

-- UF Entomology & Nematology Student Organization (UF ENSO): T-shirts
+- UF Entomology & Nematology Student Organization (UF ENSO): Student organization selling entomology themed T-shirts

-- Valhalla Spa Organics: Small organic beekeeper with local raw honey, handmade lotion bars, lip balm and beeswax candles
+- Valhalla Spa Organics: Local beekeeper with local raw honey, handmade lotion bars, all-natural toothpowder, bath bombs and shampoo

 Make sure to stop by the Museum Collectors Shop and Butterfly Gift Shop for unique natural history, science and butterfly-themed items.
 The perfect spot to get your wings for the Pollinator Parade!
-Members receive a 10 percent discount on all purchases in the Museum Gift Shops.
+Members receive a 10% discount on all purchases in the Museum Gift Shops.

 The Museum does not have an ATM, so visitors are encouraged to bring cash if they would like to purchase items from festival vendors (as they may or may not offer other payment options).